 - Higher upfront equipment cost

-- Long-term energy savings
+- Long-term energy savings help offset the initial investment

-Energy Efficiency: Which Saves More in Michigan?
+Energy Efficiency: Which System Saves More?

 Traditional Water Heater Efficiency